gitlost/gs-only-pdf-preview/readme.txt

 = Quality =

-Eyeballing based on very limited data, ie anecdotally, the previews seem to be of superior definition with less artifacts (even with the jpeg quality reduced to 70), and more faithful to the original colours.
+Eyeballing based on very limited data, ie anecdotally, the previews seem to be of superior definition with less artifacts (even with the JPEG quality reduced to 70), and more faithful to the original colours.

 = Tool =